Scottish Word: Fitba.

 No I’m no gien mha whisky tae the dug.
 The thoucht!
 That’d be daft.
 An’ cruel.
 He’s getting his Hogmanay treat o a bittie oatcake wi dods o some crowdie.
 Made frae the donations o Elsie … Continue reading Crowdie.

-Dearest Edgar, widden dish o mine, the saut-backet has a gun an means tae shoot ye.
+Darling Edgar, widden dish o mine, the saut-backet has a gun an means tae shoot ye.
 He’s the saucy nurses’ sweetheart an kens ye gie’d her the heave fur me an sweet pea.
 He means tae … Continue reading Saut-backet.

 Dinni be fooled by her pauchliness.
 Ah’ve seen her pit an ee oot richt through the centre o a monocle.
 Ahn dangle lone bawbags from her horn.
 We’ve nae idea whaur the bodies are.
 She’s a … Continue reading Pauchle.

 Hoi, mind an sneck the yett on yer wey oot wi the cuddy or ye’ll lowse the coo, chooks an dug.
-Translated: yett: gate, narrow pass in the hills.
+Translate: yett: gate, narrow pass in the hills.
 Hey, don’t forget to latch the gate … Continue reading Yett.